 UCLA Summer Financial aid is available to eligible UCLA students, including newly admitted students.

-If you need financial aid for the UC Education Abroad Program (EAP) or UCDC Program, you do not have to submit a separate financial aid application.
-Financial Aid and Scholarships will receive the information we need from the International Education Office (for EAP) and the UCLA Career Center (for UCDC) in order to award you Financial Aid.
+If you need financial aid for the UC Education Abroad Program (EAP) or UCDC Program, you do not have to submit a summer financial aid application.
+Financial Aid and Scholarships will receive the information we need from the International Education Office (for EAP) and the UCLA Career Center (for UCDC) in order to award you financial aid.

-- Financial Aid is available for one eligible summer program ( i.e. Summer Sessions, Summer Cross Campus, Summer Travel or Summer Institutes ) per academic year.
-UCLA does not provide financial aid to students enrolled in non-UCLA summer programs
+Financial Aid will be offered for one eligible summer program (i.e. Summer Sessions, Summer Cross Campus, Summer Travel or Summer Institutes) per summer.
+UCLA does not provide financial aid to students enrolled in non-UCLA summer programs.

 - Non-UCLA students should consult the Financial Aid Office at their home institution for information about summer assistance.